typicode/katon/README.md

 # Install

 Katon requires [Pow](http://pow.cx/) to be installed.
-If it's not, run this.
+If it's not, run this:

 ```
 curl get.pow.cx | sh